 E-tourism’s success factors in China

-Which makes them all potential customers of e-tourism, taking into consideration the level of hyperconnectivity to Internet and social networks achieved by this generation.
-Indeed 80% Chinese tourists use the Internet before traveling abroad, and this number is not ready to fall in, especially with the always increasing number of Internet users who are also researching from tablets and mobile…
+80% of Chinese tourists use the Internet before traveling abroad, and this number is not ready to fall in, especially with the always-increasing number of Internet users who are also researching from tablets and mobile.

-The Chinese internet is overcrowding with information for prospective Chinese travelers.
+The Chinese internet is overcrowded with information for prospective Chinese travelers.
 Over 90% of Chinese Internet users have at least one account on social networks.
 It is therefore natural that the Chinese will turn to other Internet users to search for information.
 They may for example learn about travel forums in China Tuniu and Baidu Tieba.
-In fact about 80% of Chinese travelers will become active after their journey, by posting photos or videos on social networks, or by writting a blog.
+In fact, about 80% of Chinese travelers will become active after their journey, by posting photos or videos on social networks, or by writing a blog.
 The feedbacks from trips are numerous, especially on the microblogging platform Weibo.

-It is therefore important for an e-tourism actor to be present on the Chinese Internet, and not just through its website.
+It is important for an e-tourism player to be present on the Chinese Internet, and not just through its website.
 Official accounts on popular Chinese social networks like Weibo and WeChat are essential.
-Indeed the Chinese Internet users are very open to conversations on microblogging platforms.
-They pay attention to publications on social networks based on their interests, and follow the news from the leaders in their chosen field.
-Which is particularly interesting for the actors of e-tourism because approaching the opinion leaders in the tourism sector will help them to promote a destination, a hotel or an agency.
+Indeed Chinese Internet users are very open to conversations on microblogging platforms.
+They pay attention to publications on social networks based on their interests and follow the news from the leaders in their chosen field.
+This is particularly interesting for the players of e-tourism because approaching the opinion leaders in the tourism sector will help them to promote a destination, a hotel, or an agency.